Skip to main content

 3. Foo_Verification_Assert

-4. Foo_Verification_Debug
+4. Foo_Verification_Cover

-These will typically be created in separate files with names that match the modules, i.e., Foo.sv, Foo_Verification.sv, Foo_Verification_Assert.sv, and Foo_Verification_Debug.sv.
+These will typically be created in separate files with names that match the modules, i.e., Foo.sv, Foo_Verification.sv, Foo_Verification_Assert.sv, Foo_Verification_Debug.sv.

 The ports of each module created from a layer block will be automatically determined based on what that layer block captured from outside the layer block.
 In the example above, the Verification layer block captured port a.
 Both the Assert and Debug layer blocks captured a and a_d0.
 Layer blocks may be optimized to remove/add ports or to move logic into a layer block.